BSAA Star Tiger disappearance: Flight

 Star Tiger was one of three enlarged and improved versions of the Avro Tudor, designated Tudor IV; it had made 11 transatlantic flights, a total of 575 hours flying time, since its initial test flight on 4 November 1947.

 On the morning of 28 January 1948, the crew and passengers boarded Star Tiger at Lisbon only to be forced to return to the airport waiting room when the pilot, Captain Brian W. McMillan, told them that the port inner engine needed some attention.
 The aircraft took off 2 1/2 hours later, and made what was intended to be a 75-minute refuelling stop at Santa Maria in the Azores.
 However, the reported weather was so poor that Captain McMillan decided they should stop over until the next day.

-Of the passengers 16 were British, two were Mexican, two were Czech, one was Swiss, and four were stateless.
+Of the passengers, 15 were British, 1 was Australian (Air Marshal Sir Arthur Coningham), two were Mexican, two were Czech, one was Swiss, and four were stateless.
 Of the passengers, seven were bound for Bermuda, 12 were bound for Kingston, Jamaica, and six were bound for Havana, Cuba.

 The following day, 29 January, Star Tiger took off for the next leg of its flight to Bermuda despite strong winds.
 McMillan had decided to fly at no more than 2000 ft so as to avoid the worst winds.
 An Avro Lancastrian belonging to BSAA piloted by Frank Griffin took off an hour ahead of the Star Tiger, and Griffin had agreed to radio weather information back to Star Tiger.

 Star Tiger took off at 15:34 and soon after takeoff was lashed by heavy rain and strong winds.
 At first some 200 mi behind the Lancastrian, McMillan slowly closed the distance between them and both aircraft remained in radio contact with each other and Bermuda.
 Second pilot aboard the Star Tiger was David Colby DFC, like McMillan a highly experienced pilot and ex-RAF Pathfinder Force squadron leader.